RohanMukka/BEneFIT/research/related_work.md

 - **Fraud defense:** The plan is to use machine learning to scan sensor data and stop obvious cheats, following the example set by Lee et al. [1].
 - **Choice of reward model:** Some people like competition, others just want to prove something to themselves.
 BEneFIT lets users pick between a competitive (redistribution) and non-competitive (lock-and-release) approach.

-## 7. How This Connects to Our Research Questions and Grading Criteria

-When our professor reviewed the project, some key challenges were raised: Is this really different from betting in a group chat?
-Does decentralization solve real problems?
-Can data be verified fairly and securely?

-Here’s what we found:
-- Decentralized contracts don’t just automate payments—they build trust and transparency, so users don’t have to rely on a company that might disappear or change the rules overnight.
-- Peer validation, anonymity, and fraud detection together make it much harder for cheaters to get away with it, and fairer for those who are genuine.
-- Financial incentives, when used correctly, actually help people stick to fitness goals—especially if there’s a real chance of loss.

-All of these design decisions are backed up by the research, but they also reflect feedback from users of existing M2E apps who want more flexibility, transparency, and fairness.

 ---